Charcot-Marie-Tooth Disease (CMT)

 Causes of CMT

-CMT damages the peripheral nerves, which connect the spinal cord with the rest of the body.
+CMT damages the peripheral nerves that connect the spinal cord to the rest of the body.
 The peripheral nerve fibers, called axons, extend from sensory nerve cells in the body's periphery back toward the spinal cord, and from muscle-controlling nerve cells in the spinal cord out toward the muscles.
 Axons transmit electrical signals for sensation and movement to and from the spinal cord.